25 Sights in Tel Aviv, Israel (with Map and Images)

 House of Simon the Tanner Ori~ / CC BY-SA 3.0

-The House of Simon the Tanner is a building in Old Jaffa where, according to Armenian tradition, Saint Peter, one of the apostles who spread the teachings of Jesus and the first Pope, was hosted.
-According to Catholic tradition, the house was located where the Catholic St. Peter's Church now stands, while the Russians hold a third version that places it in the Church of St. Peter in Abu Kabir.
+The House of Shimon the Tanner is a building in Old Jaffa where, according to Armenian tradition, St. Peter, one of the apostles who spread the teachings of Jesus and the first Pope, was a guest.
+According to Catholic tradition, the house was located on the site of the Catholic Church of St. Peter today, while the Russians have a third version that places it in St. Peter's Church in Abu Kabir.

 Wikipedia: בית שמעון הבורסקאי (HE)